-The following content is all about Growing Capsicum In Containers / Pots.
+The following content is all about Growing Capsicum In Containers/Pots.

 Introduction for Growing capsicum In Containers

 Capsicum is also known as bell peppers, capsicum is cultivated worldwide it is a key element in many cuisines.
 Capsicum has many names depending on the place and type.
 The spicy varieties are called chili peppers.
-Large mild varieties are called red bell pepper, green bell pepper, yellow bell peppers in USA, United Kingdom.
-In New Zealand, Australia, South Africa, Singapore and India it is called as capsicum.
+Large mild varieties are called red bell pepper, green bell pepper, yellow bell peppers in the USA, United Kingdom.
+In New Zealand, Australia, South Africa, Singapore, and India it is called capsicum.
 It is also called paprika in some countries.
 Capsicum is native to Mexico and North America.
 China is the largest producer of capsicum.
 The taste of capsicum depends upon the growing conditions.

 - Scientific Name for capsicum: Capsicum annum.